-Even if a health and fitness professional knows the science inside and out, it means very little if that professional is unable to build solid, trusting, and empathetic relationships with their clients.
+Relationship builders make excellent service providers.
+Even if a personal trainer knows the science inside and out, it means very little if that professional is unable to build solid, trusting, and empathetic relationships with their clients.
 Personal training is just that – it’s personal and it has more to do with the relationships you build with those you serve than it does with the rep and set scheme you design.
-To be effective personal trainers, we must commit to starting at the foundational level, and that means engaging in the art of making meaningful connections with our clients.
-Here are 8 ways to build solid relationships.
+To be effective personal trainers, we must commit to starting at the foundational level, engaging in the art of making meaningful connections with our clients.

 - Be Curious.
 In this case, curiosity doesn’t kill the cat.
 When it comes to relationships with people, be curious and ask questions.
 If your client comes to a session wearing a shirt with a band’s name displayed – ask about it.
 Ask if it’s their favorite band or if they have seen them live.
 Also, be curious about their day.
 When they arrive at the session, don’t jump right into the warm-up.
 Engage them in a way that helps them process the reality of their day’s experiences.